Tag: Evil Bone Water

 How Will Evil Bone Water Help Me?

 One of the central questions I am asked is, “How will Evil Bone Water help me?”
-EBW is a topical analgesic that reduces inflammation (swelling), muscle soreness, and particularly “itis” inflammations, such as Rheumatoid Arthritis, Osteoarthritis, Plantar Fasciitis, or Bursitis inflammation.
+EBW is a topical analgesic that reduces inflammation (swelling), muscle soreness, and particularly “itis” inflammations, such as Rheumatoid, Osteoarthritis, Plantar Fasciitis, or Bursitis inflammation.
 It will also treat other types of pain from sports and accidental injuries, like sprains, muscle cramps, insect bites, contact dermatitis (poison oak, sumac, and ivy), broken bones, and bruises.

 Evil Bone Water's Efficacy Based on Depth of Injury